ImperdibleSoft/sheet-of-paper/README.md

 # Sheet of Paper
 <img src="http://imperdiblesoft.github.io/sheet-of-paper/images/logo.png" />
 <br />
-Sheet of Paper is a small library to create and print paper documents using HTML language.
+<p>Sheet of Paper is a small library to create and print paper documents using HTML language.</p>

-With this library, you can use your website data to create a view that looks like a document.
+<p>With this library, you can use your website data to create a view that looks like a document.</p>

+<a href="http://imperdiblesoft.github.io/sheet-of-paper" target="_blank">View demo</a>

-You can also print this "document" by using our <code>sop.print()</code> function.
+<p>You can also print this "document" by using our <code>sop.print()</code> function.</p>

 <h2>Basic Classes</h2>
-We provide you some default classes in order to make SoP work.
+<p>We provide you some default classes in order to make SoP work.
 Controling these basic classes will allow you to setup your "document" to make the magic!
 <br />
 <code>&lt;body class="sop-viewer"&gt;</code><br />
 <code>  &lt;div class="sop-page sop-A4"&gt;&lt;/div &gt;</code><br />